 - Development team: A small team of five to 10 members that manages and completes the work within each sprint required to release a product to the customer.

 - Increment: Defines the work that must be completed during a sprint.

 - Product owner: The person who manages and communicates all requirements for a product to maximize value for the customer.

-- Scrum board: The scrum team uses this physical board to diagram information needed to complete work.
+- Scrum board: The scrum team uses this physical board to diagram the information needed to complete work.

 - Sprint backlog: A high-level view of work to be done to realize a sprint goal.